 Although thread lifts have existed since the 1990s, they have only picked up the attention of people around the globe in recent years, thanks to the technological advancements that have made them more safe and professional.

 Most people who opt for thread lift procedures are in their mid-30s to early 50s.
-To put it simply, any healthy person who notices signs of ageing on their skin prematurely can resort to this procedure.
+To put it simply, any healthy person who notices signs of aging on their skin prematurely can resort to this procedure.

 Besides, thread lifts are also ideal for those who are afraid to go for an invasive or surgical treatment.
-Some people can’t have a surgical facelift due to pre-existing medical conditions that make anaesthesia risky for them.
+Some people can’t have a surgical facelift due to pre-existing medical conditions that make anesthesia risky for them.
 For these people, the thread lift procedure is a much safer and feasible alternative.